So Many Ways to Say Thank You!

 When someone applies one of our Defining Leadership Principles, let them know it matters.
 Download a DLP eCard, express your appreciation, and email it to them.

 Open the cards in Adobe Acrobat viewer, not as another tab in your browser.
-Or save the file onto your computer first before writing your notes.
-If you don’t do one of the two options, your written notes will not save on the card.
+You can also save the file onto your computer first before writing your notes.
+Choose one of those two options to ensure that your written notes save on the card.

 Beyond Yourself